Punktum-dk/epp-service-specification/README.md

 The requirement for the registrant to be valid is also communicated via the response, using the extension:
 `dkhm:registrant_validated`.
 Please see the command info contact for more information.
 The state is communicated in this response in order to provide information on the further flow and process of the create domain request.

+The status codes applying to domain are described in the addendum: Status Codes: Domain.

 <a name="create-domain-request"></a>
 ### create domain request